Understanding the Course:

 You can find detailed information on the IT skills and equipment required for this programme under the section 'Technology Requirements'.

 Whether you are interested in pursuing a career in a Humanities discipline, for example Literature or Sociology, or are seeking a broad-based undergraduate education the DCU Bachelor of Arts (Honours - Level 8) in Humanities provides you with the means to achieve your goals.
 The Bachelor of Arts (Honours) in Humanities has been designed specifically to appeal to a variety of student needs and interests.
 This degree programme's strength lies in its flexibility, in terms of time, place and pace.
 Students can choose to explore a wide breath of Humanities subject areas, while also specialising in at least one of the subject areas they find most intellectually rewarding.
 By choosing to enrol on the Bachelor of Arts (Honours) in Humanities you will set yourself on the same path as the thousands of people who have successfully graduated from this programme since it was first accredited in 1993.
-This Bachelor of Arts (Honours) in Humanities programme offers you the attractive opportunity to obtain a DCU undergraduate degree through distance education, which is more open and flexible than if you registered for a full-time, or part-time, campus-based programme.
+This Bachelor of Arts (Honours) in Humanities programme offers you the attractive opportunity to obtain a DCU undergraduate degree through online education, which is more open and flexible than if you registered for a full-time, or part-time, campus-based programme.

 As a student on this degree programme you may choose to study from a range of modules in the following five Humanities subject areas: